 Policies and practices for disaster risk management should be based on an understanding of disaster risk in all its dimensions of vulnerability, capacity, exposure of persons and assets, hazard characteristics and the environment.

-- Adapt questionnaires, needs assessment templates, data analysis set to include disaggregation of data on sex, age and disability.
+Adapt questionnaires, needs assessment templates, and data analysis set to enable disaggregation for sex, age and disability.

 For the disaggregation of data on disability, use appropriate and broadly tested methodologies like the Washington Group short set of questions and the UNICEF/Washington Group module on Child Functioning for children below five.

 Disaggregate data on age according to the following intervals: 0-5; 6-12; 13-17; 18-49; 50-59; 60-69; 70-79; and 80+.

 Disseminate data on sex, age and disability in aggregated form to respect data privacy and protect sensitive data.